swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 Some of the boxes are naturally illegal: it of course doesn't make sense for a class to be subclassable when it can't access at all.

 A `package` class is accessible from outside of its defining modules as long as they are within the same package.
-Similar to `public`, it can only be subclass-able within its defining module.
+Similar to `public`, it can only be subclassed within its defining module.
 If the `package` class needs to be subclassed outside of its defining module, a `package open` or `packageopen` (exact name TBD) needs to be used.
 This proposal focuses on `package`; the subclassing functionality (and the exact name) will be addressed in the future.

 The reason for not allowing both accessing and subclassing under `package` is as follows: